Select Page

 This led to over 4 decades of extensive educational efforts.
 It is vitally important to understand that the root of all justice work, whether for climate, for women, for LGBTQ+, or for BIPOC people of all genders and or working class, all stems from a particular way of thinking.
 This is a mindset of perpetrating or protecting white supremacy and privilege, often also linked with male, straight or ultra-rich classifications.
 The 40 years it has taken to gather and understand these issues shared on these sites is only a small step in a much longer journey, but it is a beginning.

-The Dragon Panel Project being displayed specific to violence against women of color, at the Worcester State Clothesline Project display, April 20, 2023
+The Dragon Panel Project bearing witness to violence against women of color at a Clothesline Project display Worcester State University April 2023.

 Slave Owners Are in Your Pocket